logstash-plugins/logstash-output-influxdb/README.md

+# Note
-# Note: This plugin needs maintainers -- please comment on this issue https://github.com/logstash-plugins/logstash-output-influxdb/issues/34 if you would like to help!
+This plugin needs maintainers -- please comment on this issue https://github.com/logstash-plugins/logstash-output-influxdb/issues/34 if you would like to help!

 # Logstash Plugin